Microsoft/azure-docs.hu-hu/articles/resource-mover/remove-move-resources.md

 **Discard failed** | We recommend that you discard the moves so that the target resources are deleted first.<br/><br/> After that, the resource goes back to the **Initiate move pending** state, and you can continue from there. | We recommend that you discard the moves so that the target resources are deleted first.<br/><br/> After that, the resource goes back to the **Initiate move pending** state, and you can continue from there.
 **Delete source pending** | Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target region.  | Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target region.
 **Delete source failed** | Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target region. | Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target region.
+**Move completed** | Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target or source region. |  Deleted from the move collection.<br/><br/> It doesn't delete anything created in the target or source region.

 ## SQL resource state after removing